howkeye17/Weather-app-Innowise-iOS-test-task-/README.md

 - Geolocation of the user current location;
 - Autolayout from code;
 - Dark mode (change appearance in simulator to see how colours changed);
-- Possibility to share current weather in text formatt.
+- Possibility to share current weather in text format.